 Similarly, the improved relationships between bedside nurses and nursing leaders promote evidence-based research to raise treatment standards in the organization.

-Most importantly, the engagement of every nursing personnel creates positive workplace culture and job satisfaction, promoting positive patient outcomes.
+Most importantly, the engagement of every nursing personnel creates a positive workplace culture and job satisfaction, promoting positive patient outcomes.

 Besides that, the system also helps increase confidence and highlight the innate strengths present in members of the hierarchy in an educational institution.
 This enhances the aspect of accountability and responsibility, which promotes practical exposure and decision-making.